Best Co-Working Spaces in Hong Kong

-The mammoth WeWork has a network of co-working spaces across the globe, and two very cool spots here in Hong Kong.
-Both locations in Wan Chai and Causeway Bay rival some of the city’s hippest cafes, with cosy desks in booth settings and inviting sofas and chairs when you need to take a break.
-Some of the meeting rooms at the Causeway Bay site have amazing views of Victoria Harbour to give that extra boost of inspiration between brainstorming, and there’s all the usual amenities, including non-stop micro roasted coffee to keep you perky and focused on your work all day.
+The mammoth WeWork has a network of co-working spaces across the globe, and several shared office spaces in Hong Kong.
+Locations in Wan Chai and Causeway Bay rival some of the city’s hippest cafes, with cosy desks in booth settings and inviting sofas and chairs when you need to take a break.
+Some meeting rooms have amazing views of Victoria Harbour to give that extra boost of inspiration between brainstorming, and there’s all the usual amenities at all sites, including non-stop micro roasted coffee to keep you perky and focused on your work all day.

 A dedicated space in Hong Kong for startups, Paperclip caters to innovative entrepreneurs and those not just needing a spot to work, but some mentoring and education too.
 Think of it as a startup academy and work space.
 The spacious Sheung Wan site offers an 8,000 square feet setting for meetings, classrooms or events, and certain memberships will get you 24/7 access to a dedicated desk or shared office.
 They’re also big on workshops and events, where everyone from aspiring coders to small business owners network and exchange ideas.

 Contact: 3586 2888 or [email protected]